DanielTakeshi/Paper_Notes/deep_learning/Conditional_Generative_Adversarial_Nets.md

 > further exploration of hyper-parameter space and architecture that the
 > conditional model should match or exceed the non-conditional results.

+**Update again**: yeah, and the original GANs paper actually said we could do conditional stuff.
+So just think of this paper as a proof of concept.
+There's another one that came later from Denton et al 2015 which contains a more thorough investigation of conditional GANs.

 This paper introduces CGANs, which are a popular kind of GAN framework, perhaps as common as DCGANs?
 Or maybe the basic concept of conditioning is used in other architectures, so there's a lot of hybrid models.
 I mean, you can do a lot